mateja05/azure-docs-sdk-java/docs-ref-services/preview/communication-identity-readme.md

 ### Getting a token for an existing user
 Use the `getToken` function to get a token for an existing user.
-The function also takes in a list of `CommunicationTokenScope`.
+The function also takes in a list of `CommunicationIdentityTokenScope`.
 Scope options include:
 - `chat` (Chat)
 - `voip` (Voice over IP)